-To integrate the "remote" port into a larger network management environment, it can be configured to use VLAN-tagging on the port.
-This is only senseful, when it is operated in Q-mode, as the F-mode is for real local access.
+To integrate SCX2e into a larger network management environment, it can be configured to use VLAN-tagging on the port.
+This makes only sense, when it is operated in Q-mode, as the F-mode is for real local access.
 The VLAN-tagging can be enabled on demand and all valid VLAN-IDs can be used.
+This VLAN-ID is really separated on the device and does never interfere with other VLAN-IDs configured, e.g. for the payload or in-band traffic.

-As the "remote" management port is operating as DHCP-client by default, a DHCP-server is searched at the beginning.
+When the port is configured to operate as DHCP-client, a DHCP-server will be searched at the beginning.
 The server's address and the resulting settings can be verified on the unit.